dougblack/dougblack.io/markdown/flask-restful-101.md

 ## A Simple API
 As you might guess, this snippet creates a simple Flask server that responds to every request with the path requested.
 This is cool.
 Let's see how we might use Flask to build a RESTful API.
 We need a simple API to build, so let's build an API for managing a set of tasks.
 A Task API.

 First let's define our endpoints.
-For this simple example, we'll only have one: <span class="inline-code">/tasks</span>.
+For this simple example, we'll only have one: `/tasks`.
 We need to allow creating a new task, retrieving all tasks, and retrieving a single task.
 Using what we know about Flask, the code for our Task API might look something like this:

     :::python
     from flask import Flask, request